-Note: due to the lockdown, many or almost all of the locations for which this generic framework was drafted are closed.
-Read all about the measures that took effect on 15 December on Government.nl.
+Note: due to the lockdown, some of the locations for which this generic framework was drafted are closed.
+Read all about the measures that are in place on Government.nl.

 Generic framework COVID-19 measures